What I’ve Been Building with Ultimate Multisite

 Setup VPS with Debian, Nginx and Virtualmin

 I recently upgraded my VPS to use Nginx and Virtualmin and found it to be a killer setup.
 Nginx is superfast in a low memory setup and Virtualmin GPL edition is a powerful and free control panel which I have found to be more intuitive than Cpanel.
-This setup works great with a reasonably priced ($5.95) 512 MB VPS from Burst.net.
 This guide will walk through what is required to setup a VPS with Debian, Nginx and Virtualmin.

 Continue reading Setup VPS with Debian, Nginx and Virtualmin